-Fashion brand American Apparel shows its continued support for the LGBT+ community with a limited-edition capsule collection of statement tees, featuring slogans such as "Loud & Proud", "Everyone's Gay" and "Still here.
+Fashion brand American Apparel shows its continued support for the LGBTQ+ community with a limited-edition capsule collection of statement tees, featuring slogans such as "Loud & Proud", "Everyone's Gay" and "Still here.
 Still queer."

 Called How We Love, the collection aims to celebrate "how we connect, how we express, and how we love".